sambanova/ai-starter-kit/WHITELABELING_GUIDE.md

 ## Overview

-This guide provides comprehensive instructions for customizing and white-labeling SambaNova's AI Starter Kit and for your deployment.
+This guide provides comprehensive instructions for customizing and white labeling SambaNova's AI Starter Kits and for your deployment.
 As a SambaManaged or SambaStack customer with your own branded API infrastructure, you can adapt these resources to:

 - Replace SambaNova branding with your company's branding
 - Configure applications to use your custom platform URL (e.g., `cloud.custx.ai`)